aai/gocrypto/README.md

 ## Introduction

-This repository contains miscelaneous *high level* crypto utilities for Go.
+This repository contains miscellaneous *high level* crypto utilities for Go.
 It is generally a bad idea to implement your own, but some things are missing from the Go standard library, like for example PKCS#7 Detached Signatures.